rlkingston/IPA/README.md

 # The Current Release

 The current release (v1.0.0) contains just the source code, and program outputs for a successful *ab intio* phase determination experiment on a test case (PDBID 2W4M, solvent fraction 0.77).
+The source code is for purposes of inspection and verification, and can't be directly compiled as distributed.

-Mac OS binary executables will be distributed shortly.
+Mac OS binary executables will be shared very shortly - in the mean time please contact us if you want to make use of the program.
+Contact details are below.

 # Running the program